-Organizations and research partners should collaborate and partner with community members to plan and execute all activities.
+Organizations and research partners should collaborate and partner with stakeholders from the priority community to plan and execute all activities.

-- 1. How widespread is the problem beyond your defined community in focus?
+- 1. How widespread is the problem beyond your defined priority community?
 Are there other similar solutions available in the market, and if so, what are they?
 How many are there? - 2.
 Does the solution have features that will be difficult to expand, replicate, or adapt beyond the current site? - 3.
 Do you have concerns about the cost of the solution?
 Who will bear the cost of the solution?